KhronosGroup/KTX-Software/README.md

 The Official Khronos KTX Repository
 ---
-This is the offical home of the source code for the Khronos KTX libraries and tools.
+This is the offical home of the source code for the Khronos KTX library and tools.

 Download packages and live documentation can be found on the [KTX page](http://www.khronos.org/opengles/sdk/tools/KTX/) of